PWC Riding Gear For Newbie Sea Doo Rides…

 And what about that cooling breeze?
 Several hours of being wind-whipped can be hard on your skin.
 Not to mention making the air temperature around you feel cold.

-These are just three reasons why I highly recommend that novices and newbies start off well protected.
+These are just three reasons why I highly recommend that jet ski novices and newbies start off well protected with good PWC riding gear.
 And why you should take my beginners riding protection tips to heart.
 After all, it’s about what you can do to help make your first fun on the water even more memorable – for all the right reasons.
 So let’s start with lifesavers…

 Beginners Riding Protection Tips